Continuous-time reinforcement learning for optimal switching over multiple regimes: Introduction

-The classical stochastic control problem typically assumes a fully known and accurate underlying model.
-However, this assumption of complete model knowledge often turns out to be unrealistic in practical applications.
+The classical stochastic control approach typically assumes a full knowledge of the underlying model.
+However, this assumption often turns out to be unrealistic in practical applications.
 RL offers a powerful framework for learning optimal strategies in the unknown environment through trial-and-error interactions.
-While most conventional RL algorithms are designed in discrete-time settings, many real-world applications evolve continuously in time, motivating a systemic study in theories and algorithms for the continuous-time RL approach.
+While most conventional RL algorithms are designed in discrete-time settings, many real-life applications evolve continuously in time, motivating an upsurge of recent progress in theories and algorithms of the continuous-time RL approach.
 Within the continuous-time framework, decision-makers face the fundamental exploration-exploitation trade-off in a continuous-time manner: whether to exploit current knowledge by executing the best-known policy or to explore alternative actions to gather information for potential long-term improvement. \cite{wang2020reinforcement} addressed this problem by introducing an entropy-regularization on the randomized policy to encourage the exploration.
 This fundamental study spurred further pioneer studies of theories and algorithms in the continuous-time exploratory framework including \cite{jia2022policy,jia2022gradient,jia2023q}, laying the foundations for the policy evaluation, the policy gradient, and the continuous-time q-learning, respectively.
 Later, the well-posedness of the exploratory HJB equation, the convergence of policy iterations and the regret analysis have also been examined in \cite{tang2022exploratory, huang2025convergence, tran2025policy,t-z-regret}.